 In a nutshell, social business design means bringing corporate and business strategy and operations up to date with digital technologies – and in line with the age of the empowered consumer.
 In other words, it’s about competitive advantage.

-But the glorious stairway from social media to the truly social (and therefore competitive) business is not a given.
-In fact, it appears that for the vast majority, digital means sticking a widget on it, having a Facebook page, doing a bit of listening to customers or employees, and so on.
+But the stairway from social media to the social business heaven is not a given.
+In fact, it appears that for the vast majority, social means sticking a widget on it, having a Facebook page, doing a bit of listening to customers or employees, and so on.

 It is 1919.
 Budding Hungarian screenwriter Emeric Pressburger (one half of my all time favourite film makers) leaves Prague for his hometown of Miskolc in his summer break.
 He carries with him one of the first commercially available film projectors.
 He is eager to show it off to his parents.

 One Sunday afternoon, his father suggests he shows a film or two to the local folk who work on the estate – ‘shepherds, coach drivers, farm labourers, who had never seen a film before – or even heard of them.’

 Here’s what happens next – it’s an extract from Pressburger’s biography:

 A group of them turned up in one of the small dusty barns where he had elected to give the show – without their wives.
 ‘They had no idea what to expect and had cautioned their women folk to stay at home.’
 A couple of films were selected, and the audience settle down with expectation as Emeric cranked the handle.